Katie Koestner

 Katherine H. Koestner is an American activist against sexual assault.
-She came forward in 1990 at 18 years-old publicly after an alleged rape that took place on William and Mary campus which involved her and her date.
+She came forward in 1990 at 18 years old publicly after an alleged rape that took place on William and Mary campus which involved her and her date.
 Koestner started speaking out about her experience in 1991 by lecturing at other college campuses to raise awareness.
 She also volunteered in rape crisis centers.
 She was featured in the media, including an HBO special, No Visible Bruises: The Katie Koestner Story (1993).
 Koestner's work and activism has helped the term "date rape" become part of the larger discussion around rape and sexual assault.
 Koestner founded several campus sexual assault prevention groups after graduating from the College of William & Mary in 1994.
-Koester is the current director of the Take Back The Night Foundation, president of Campus Outreach Services and serves as an advisor for other organizations to help prevent rape and other forms of sexual violence.
+Koester is the executive director of the Take Back The Night Foundation, president of Campus Outreach Services and serves as an advisor for other organizations to help prevent rape and other forms of sexual violence.